-The course requirements are as follows: a total of at least 40 credit hours of which a minimum of 30 must be taken in Plant and Soil Science and closely related disciplines (e.g. Botany, Forestry, Microbiology and Biochemistry, Geology).
+The course requirements are as follows: a total of at least 40 credit hours of which a minimum of 30 must be taken in Plant and Soil Science and closely related disciplines (e.g. Botany, Chemistry, Forestry, Microbiology and Biochemistry, Geology).
 Satisfactory participation in seminars during residency is required.
 All doctoral students must take part in the Department's undergraduate teaching program.

-- 201 MICROMETEOROLOGY Theoretical and practical considerations of the micrometeorological factors that affect plant growth and agricultural practices.
+- 202 MICROMETEOROLOGY Theoretical and practical considerations of the micrometeorological factors that affect plant growth and agricultural practices.
 Prerequisite: 11.
-Three hours, Staff, Alternate years, 1977-78. - 204 PLANT RESEARCH TECHNIQUES Methods of conducting research with plants including the organizing and planning of experiments.
+Three hours.
+Whipkey.
+Alternate years, 1977-78. - 204 PLANT RESEARCH TECHNIQUES Methods of conducting research with plants including the organizing and planning of experiments.
 Prerequisites: 11, Botany 104.
 Three hours.
-Alternate years, 1976-77.
+Alternate years, 1978-79.
 Wiggans. - 205 MINERAL NUTRITION OF PLANTS Role of essential elements for plant growth including classical and modern approaches to the study of ion availability and transport.
 Prerequisite: Botany 104.
 Three hours.
-Alternate years, 1976-77.
+Alternate years, 1978-79.
 Bartlett and botany, forestry, and plant and soil science staff. - 207 WATER RELATIONS OF PLANTS See Forestry 207.
-Alternate years, 1976-77. - 221 ADVANCED TREE FRUIT CULTURE Theory and practice of modern commercial fruit science.
+Alternate years, 1978-79. - 221 ADVANCED TREE FRUIT CULTURE Theory and practice of modern commercial fruit science.
 Nutrition and cultural responses to various management practices.
 Prerequisites: 11, and 61.
 Three hours.
 Calahan. - 232 BIOLOGICAL CONTROL OF INSECT PESTS A survey of the biological agents used in controlling insects and related arthropods, and their application and limitations.
 Prerequisite: An intermediate course in entomology.
 Three hours.
 Alternate years, 1977-78.
 MacCollom. - 234 MEDICAL ENTOMOLOGY The relationships of insects and related arthropods to the causation of pathological conditions in man and animals.
-Prerequisite: An intermediate course in entomology.
-Three hours.
-Alternate years, 1976-77.
-Nielsen and Staff. - 261 SOIL CLASSIFICATION AND LAND USE Classification of soils throughout the world as they relate to soil development and land use.
-Three Saturday field trips.
-Prerequisite: 61 or a total of six hours in ecology, geography, or geology.
-Three hours.
-Alternate years, 1976-77.
-Bartlett, Watson. - 264 SOIL CHEMISTRY Chemistry and biology of soils affecting plant growth including the properties of clays and organic matter.
-Prerequisites: 61, two semesters chemistry.
-Four hours.
-Alternate years, 1977-78.
-Bartlett.